How Teacher Training can Support Inclusive Education

 There are myriad ways to teach and deliver curriculum, but it’s important to be mindful of every child’s capacity, accessibility, and ability to grasp concepts.
-A conscious effort needs to be made to recognise every child’s strengths, weaknesses, and abilities.
+Teaching also involves taking a conscious effort to recognise every child’s strengths, weaknesses, and abilities.
 Every child has a different learning style, some prefer auditory, visual, or kinesthetic learning.
 Children have their own ways to retain information and use different strategies for the same.

 🧑🏫Recognising the right resources and optimally using them

 Age-and-grade-appropriate resources need to be used to teach new concepts, tell different stories, and teach new techniques.
-Using the right resources goes a long way; for instance teaching children about different colours, shapes, and animals can be best done using games, puzzles, and cutouts.
+Using the right learning resources is key to effective teaching; for instance teaching children about different colours, shapes, and animals can be best done using games, puzzles, and cutouts.

 🧑🏫Accepting Diversity and Equity